carbon-language/carbon-lang/docs/project/goals.md

 **Compelling adoption tooling.** We want to provide a compelling suite of tools out-of-the-box in order to encourage adoption of Carbon at scale where it can augment existing C++ codebases.
-For example, we expect a code translator will be important.
+For example, we expect a C++ -> Carbon code translator will be important.

 **Tooling for updating code when Carbon evolves.** As Carbon evolves over time, we expect to provide tooling to help automate and scale migrating existing